CogNosco Lab

 Cognitive Network Science

 Cognitive networks are distributed models of conceptual knowledge representing how concepts, ideas and words are linked with each other.
-The science of multilayer networks makes it possible to build large-scale models of human knowledge structured across multiple types of conceptual associations from semantics, phonology, memory, syntactic, visual cues, affect and many other cognitive relationships.

 Our research aims to determine how this multilayer network structure influences language acquisition, use and decline.
 We also develop forma mentis networks as tools for performing natural language processing in interpretable ways.
 Importantly, the network paradigm provides unprecedented interpretability to user- and group-level data.